 Why bitmap is the best format for VHDL

-To be able to process an image in software or hardware you need to have access to the raw pixel data within your application.
-You want to have the color and luminance data stored in a matrix of bytes, this is called bitmap or raster graphics.
+To be able to process an image in software or hardware, you need to have access to the raw pixel data within your application.
+You want to have the color and luminance data stored in a matrix of bytes, and this is called bitmap or raster graphics.

 You can do this in VHDL too, but that would require a considerable coding effort because there aren’t any ready-made solutions for decoding compressed images.
 A better solution is to convert the test input images to a bitmap format like BMP manually or by incorporating it into the script that launches your testbench.